txoof/PaperPi/README.md

 ## PaperPi Requirements

-PaperPi is compatible with RaspberryPi OS Bullseye.
-Some python dependencies such as *numpy* will not build proiperly under Buster.
+PaperPi is compatible with Raspberry Pi OS Bullseye.
+Some python dependencies such as *numpy* will not build properly under Buster.

 ### Required Hardware